Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A: The symptoms of primary bone cancer depend on the person and on the size and location of the tumor.
 These are some of the most common symptoms of primary bone cancer:

-Pain.
+Pain in the affected bone.
 The pain may come and go and usually seems worse at night.
-The pain will also increase with activity.
+The pain will also usually increase with activity.

 Swelling.
 There may also be swelling or a lump in the area of the tumor.
 This lump may not be noticeable at first.